 What it comes down to is first defining exactly what kind of promise the stablecoin backer is making before we start down the path of defining exactly how that promise should be regulated.
 I do think that the future of stablecoins is likely to be more regulated and that is likely to be a net positive outcome.
 The term “stablecoin” however encompasses a wide variety of structures and intended uses.
 The right kind of regulation will be designed with these differences in mind.
 That said, some of the stablecoin issuers have not done themselves any favours in the loose ways in which they have defined their promise.

-Matt’s column is well worth reading if you can access it but the brief outline above flags some of the key ideas and the issues that I took away from it.
-The ways in which seniority in the loss hierarchy creates safety (or what Gary Gorton refers to as “information insensitivity”) is I think the key point to take away.
+Matt’s column is well worth reading if you can access it but the brief outline above flags some of the key ideas and the issues that I took away.
+The ways in which seniority in the loss hierarchy creates safety (or what Gary Gorton refers to as “information insensitivity”) is I think the key insight.
 I frequently encounter papers and articles discussing the role of bank deposits as the primary form of money in developed economies.
 These nearly always mention prudential regulation, supervision and deposit insurance but the role of deposit preference is often overlooked.
 For anyone looking to dig a bit deeper, I did a post here offering an Australian perspective on how this works.

 Tony – From the Outside